Alberthua-Perl/dockerfile-s2i-demo/loganalyzer-viewer/README.md

-# **loganalyzer-viewer** #
+## Loganalyzer Viewer

-Dockerfile is used to build apache-httpd and loganalyzer(php) container image.
+- Dockerfile used to build `apache-httpd` and loganalyzer based `php` container image

-The container image works as web frontend to display rsyslog log data.
+- Container works as `web frontend` connected MySQL database which store `rsyslog` log data to display them.